-- 3,189,164 shares of common stock issuable upon exercise of stock options outstanding as of March 31, 2017 under the 2009 Plan at a weighted average exercise price of \$3.26 per share; - 344,562 shares of common stock reserved for future issuance under the 2009 Plan as of March 31, 2017; - 1,786,883 additional shares of our common stock that will be available for future issuance, as of the closing of this offering, under our 2017 Plan; - 223,341 additional shares of common stock that will be available for future issuance as of the closing of this offering under our 2017 ESPP; - 202,020 shares of common stock issuable following the closing of this offering upon the exercise of outstanding warrants as of March 31, 2017, at a weighted average exercise price of \$7.33 per share; and - 48,374 shares of common stock issuable following the closing of this offering upon the exercise of outstanding warrants as of March 31, 2017 that become exercisable only upon our draw down of the remaining \$10.0 million of available borrowings under our 2014 Debt Facility at a weighted average exercise price of \$8.27 per share.
+- 3,189,164 shares of common stock issuable upon exercise of stock options outstanding as of March 31, 2017 under the 2009 Plan at a weighted average exercise price of \$3.26 per share; - 344,562 shares of common stock reserved for future issuance under the 2009 Plan as of March 31, 2017; - .
+1,786,883 additional shares of our common stock that will be available for future issuance, as of the closing of this offering, under our 2017 Plan; - 223,341 additional shares of common stock that will be available for future issuance as of the closing of this offering under our 2017 ESPP; - 202,020 shares of common stock issuable following the closing of this offering upon the exercise of outstanding warrants as of March 31, 2017, at a weighted average exercise price of \$7.33 per share; and - 48,374 shares of common stock issuable following the closing of this offering upon the exercise of outstanding warrants as of March 31, 2017 that become exercisable only upon our draw down of the remaining \$10.0 million of available borrowings under our 2014 Debt Facility at a weighted average exercise price of \$8.27 per share.

 Certain of our existing stockholders and their affiliated entities have indicated an interest in purchasing an aggregate of up to approximately \$40.0 million in shares of our common stock in this offering at the initial public offering price.
 However, because indications of interest are not binding agreements or commitments to purchase, any of these entities may determine to purchase fewer shares than they indicate an interest in purchasing or not to purchase any shares in this offering.
+It also is possible that any of these entities could indicate an interest in purchasing more shares of our common stock.
 In addition, the underwriters could determine to sell fewer shares to any of these entities than these entities indicate an interest in purchasing or not to sell any shares to these entities.
 It is also possible that the underwriters could determine to sell more shares to any of these entities.
-Accordingly, the foregoing discussion and tables do not reflect any potential purchases by these potential purchasers.
+Accordingly, the foregoing discussion and tables do not reflect any potential purchasers.